 The origins of the Isle of Wight’s name

-By 400 BC, Iron Age Celts from the Continent referred to it as Wight, meaning “place of the division,” because it sits between the two arms of the Solent.
+Later, by 400 BC, Iron Age Celts from continental Europe referred to it as Wight, meaning “place of division,” reflecting its position between the two arms of the Solent.

 A glimpse into the Island’s history